cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 : A data structure which supports one or more Verifiable Data Structure Parameters.
   This property describes an algorithm used to maintain a verifiable data structure, for example a binary merkle tree algorithm.

-Verifiable Data structure Parameters (VDP):
+Verifiable Data Structure Parameters (VDP):

 : Parameters to a verifiable data structure that are used to prove properties, such as authentication, inclusion, consistency, and freshness.
   Parameters can include multiple proofs of a given type, or multiple types of proof (inclusion and consistency).